Tourism in Moldova

-Tourism in the Republic of Moldova focuses on the country's natural landscapes and its history.
-Wine tours are offered to tourists across the country.
-Vineyards/cellars include Cricova, Purcari, Ciumai, Romanești, Cojușna, Mileștii Mici.
-In 2015, Moldova received 2.85 million visitors.
+Tourism in the Republic of Moldova is a part of the economy of Moldova.
+Moldova is a country in Eastern Europe near Romania and Ukraine.

 Travel regulations

 CIS citizens do not need a visa to visit Moldova: Azerbaijan, Kyrgyzstan, Tajikistan, Armenia, Uzbekistan, Belarus, Ukraine, Georgia, Russia, Turkmenistan.

 Since January 2007, Moldova has established a visa-free regime for the US, Canada, Japan, Switzerland, Israel.

 From 2012 Moldova allows Turkish citizens to visit the country without having to obtain a visa.

-There is a visa-free regime between the Republic of Moldova and citizens of the European Union (27 states), including Austria, Poland, the Netherlands, Romania, Slovenia, Germany, Hungary and others whose citizens can enter the Republic of Moldova without a visa for up to 90 days within any 180-day period.
+There is a visa-free regime between the Republic of Moldova and citizens of the European Union (27 states), including Austria, Poland, the Netherlands, Romania, Slovenia, Germany, Hungary, Slovakia and others whose citizens can enter the Republic of Moldova without a visa for up to 90 days within any 180-day period.

 Tourism options

 Wine tourism

 The traditions of Moldovan wine are more than 7000 years old, so winemaking has become an integral part of Moldovan culture.
-There are more than 150 wineries in the country that produce gorgeous wines, cognacs and champagne.
+There are more than 150 wineries in the country that produce wines, cognacs and champagne.
 The apotheosis of the local alcoholic paradise is the annual National Wine Day, the largest wine festival in Eastern Europe, held on the first weekend of October.
 From 2013 Moldova put its focus on implementing a EU model based on protected geographical indications (PGIs, which means the wine is originated in a particular region and its quality can be guaranteed).
 This system now covers four growing areas of Valul lui Traian, Stefan Voda, Codru and Divin.
 As the result, Moldova has made impressive progress in upgrading the quality of its wines over the last five years which was clearly appreciated by wine lovers and professionals across the world: